Our theme this term is Marvellous Manchester.

 As we progress through the unit, we shall be encouraging children to build their vocabulary to build better descriptions.

-During reading sessions, we'll be reading a shared text four days a week.
-We'll be selecting our book together in the opening week or so.
+During reading sessions, we'll be reading our whole class text, ‘The Midnight Panda’.
+In these sessions, a key focus will be making inferences to understand the author’s use of ‘show not tell’.
 Please ask your child about it and stoke their enthusiasm for this text.

 In other areas of the curriculum we will be looking at the following: